UXCraftForScientificSoftware/Better-Design-and-Usability-for-open-source-science-software/episodes/02_Choosing_a_research_method.md

 ::::::::::::::::::::::::::::::::::::: discussion

-When time is up, find someone who shares a user, scientific topic or concern with yoursefl to discuss your responses to the challenge/exercise.
+When time is up, find someone who shares a user, scientific topic or concern with yourself to discuss your responses to the challenge/exercise.

 :::::::::::::::::::::::::::::::::